Simona GrossiAssociate Professor of Law

 -- Jonathan Ive

 Professor Grossi graduated from L.U.I.S.S.
 University, Rome, Italy in 2002.
 She completed her master's degree (LL.M.) and doctoral program (J.S.D.) at UC Berkeley, School of Law.
 She worked for the U.N. from 2000 to 2002 and then went into private practice and worked for Clifford Chance LLP and Bonelli Erede Pappalardo doing national and transnational litigation from 2002 to 2008.
 She worked for Judge Charles Breyer at the USDC for the Northern District of California in 2010.
 Professor Grossi joined Loyola Law School L.A. in 2010.
 She was elected to the American Law Institute (ALI) in 2011.
 She is also a member of the International Association of Procedural Law (IAPL).
-Her scholarship focuses on civil procedure, transnational litigation and harmonization of procedural law.
+Her scholarship focuses on civil procedure and federal courts.
+Professor Grossi is currently a member of the AALS Executive Committee for the Section on Civil Procedure.

 - "Forum Non Conveniens as a Jurisdictional Doctrine," 75 U. Pitt.
 L. Rev. __ (2014).